Comprehensive vs Collision Insurance

 What Does Collision Insurance Cover?

-Collision car insurance on the other hand, helps cover damage to your vehicle if it was in an accident with another vehicle or an object.
+On the other hand, collision car insurance helps cover damage to your vehicle if it was in an accident with another vehicle or an object.
 It also kicks in whether you were at-fault or not.
+Here are some example of how collision insurance protects your vehicle:

 Like comprehensive insurance, collision isn’t required by any state but it’s often required by the lender if you have a lease or loan.